 A festival inspired by ‘1968’ and organised by the Radical Film Network.

-Taking the radical uprisings and revolutionary fervour of this rare and volatile year as a source of inspiration, the festival examines the legacy of the events of 1968 through an international programme of films, workshops, discussion and social events.
+Taking the radical uprisings and revolutionary fervour of this rare and volatile year as a source of inspiration, the RFN68 festival examines the legacy of the events of 1968 through an international programme of films, workshops, discussion and social events, organised by the Radical Film Network.

-We invite you to consider what 1968 could mean to you and your community, and to use it as a jumping off point: a way to take stock of where we are now, and where we might want to be by 2068.
-Did the hopes and aspirations of 50 years ago bed into the values of the society we live today, or fade like a false dawn?
-Are there lessons to be learned still from the radical achievements and failures of 1968?
-Does our world seem as motivated and engaged, or suffer in the comparison?
+We invite you to consider what 1968 could mean to you and your community, to reflect on the political and cultural implications of the 1968 moment, and to use it as a jumping off point: a way to take stock of where we are now, and where we might want to be by 2068.

 Download the 1st call for participants here.